-Save The Snakes supports Ricardo Rodríguez Medina to increase awareness about snakes in the Sonoran Desert in Mexico.
+Through the Save The Snakes Support Grant Program, Save The Snakes supported Ricardo Rodríguez Medina in 2019 to increase awareness about snakes in the Sonoran Desert in Mexico.
 Ricardo has been working as a veterinarian, with six years of experience in snake handling, more than 7 courses taught, and 12 local brigades formed for conservation issues around Mexico

 Safe-handling and relocation course of Sonoran Desert snakes for the Comcáac community

 This project aims to provide information about the biological importance and the role of snakes in the Sonoran Desert ecosystem.
 This includes a theoretical/practical course addressed specifically to the Comcáac community (indigenous), in which the attendants will learn about the importance of snakes, their role in the ecosystem, the species distributed in the area, the human-wildlife conflict and how to minimize it, safe handling techniques for relocating them and first aid attention in case of snakebites.